Global jump filters and quasi-likelihood analysis for volatility: Global filter: -threshold method

 \subsection{Quasi likelihood function by order statistics}

-In this section, we will give a filter that removes $\Delta J$.
-Shimizu and Yoshida \cite{ShimizuYoshida2006} and Ogihara and Yoshida \cite{OgiharaYoshida2011} used certain jump detecting filters that cut large increments $\Delta_jY$ by a threshold comparable to diffusion increments.
-It is a {\it local} filter because the classification is done for each increment.
+In this section, we will give a filter that removes $\Delta J$. \cite{ShimizuYoshida2006} and \cite{OgiharaYoshida2011} used certain jump detecting filters that cut large increments $\Delta_jY$ by a threshold comparable to diffusion increments.
+It is a {\it local} filter because the classification is done for each increment {\tred without using other increments}.
 Contrarily, in this paper, we propose a {\it global} filter that removes increments $\Delta_jY$ when $|\Delta_jY|$ is in an upper class among all data $\{|\Delta_iY|\}_{i=1,...,n}$.

 We prepare statistics $\bars^{(k)}_{n,j-1}$ ($k=1,...,\sfk$; $j=1,...,n$; $n\in\bbN$) such that each $\bars^{(k)}_{n,j-1}$ is an initial estimator of $S^{(k)}(X_{t_{j-1}},\theta^*)$ up to a scaling constant, that is, there exists a (possibly unknown) positive constant $c^{(k)}$ such that every $S^{(k)}(X_{t_{j-1}},\theta^*)$ is approximated by $c^{(k)}\bars^{(k)}_{n,j-1}$, as precisely stated later.
 We do not assume that $\bars^{(k)}_{n,j-1}$ is $\calf_\tjm$-measurable.